puzzleos/uefi-shim_review/README.md

 -------------------------------------------------------------------------------

 > With respect to the patches we included in our submission we followed upstream guidance and the Fedora April 2021 submission.
-There are nine patches in total applied on top of the '15.4' tag, the first five have already been merged into other shim branches with the remaining four coming from PR #365, PR #378, and PR #381.
-The commit descriptions for each patch are shown below:
+All of the patches we applied to the base '15.4' tag are listed below; most of these patches have already been merged into the default shim branch, but some exist only in outstanding PRs.
+The Dockerfile has more information on the patches and their origin.

 ```
 commit 16eeafe28c552bca36953d75581500887631a7f1